 - Just to clarify: she enjoys pain, rather than experiencing it as pleasure.
 (And that's all pain, including emotional pain and unfulfilled desires, though the effect is strongest with physical pain.)
 So torture still hurts her.

-- In The Book of the New Sun, Severian the Torturer, who has been raised in the arts of professional torture, both mocks the ineptitude of his tormentor and offers professional tips.
-The casual manner in which he retells the experience makes it a Crowning Moment of Awesome.
+- In Book of the New Sun, Severian the Torturer, who has been raised in the arts of professional torture, both mocks the ineptitude of his tormentor and offers professional tips.

 - When the Doctor is psychically tortured in the Expanded Universe novel Return of the Living Dad by reliving painful memories, the pain he's experienced turns out to be more than the psychic torturing him can cope with.
 So instead, the torturer takes his most pleasurable memory (a nice cup of tea) and increases the sensation a million times, at which point he breaks.